 Column Definitions

-Each column starting from column 7 should be named after a marker in your marker catalog.
-Accepted values (all case insensitive) in marker columns:
+Each column should be named after a test in your test catalog.
+Accepted values (all case insensitive) in test columns:

 Value | Meaning |